-Transit Transit service in the area will be coordinated between TriMet and SMART.
-Service will build on existing bus routes to enhance service and provide good connectivity both north-to-south and east-to-west through the Planning Area.
-Parks & Open Space The Basalt Creek Canyon natural area spans both cities and there are opportunities for regionally- connected trails and open space in the Planning Area.
-The Cities will each work to create a park plan for the area as part of their respective citywide plans and will coordinate on trail planning particularly as it relates to the Basalt Creek Canyon.
-Natural Resources The Cities recognize that the Basalt Creek Canyon is a significant natural resource and have agreed to coordinate on a joint approach to natural resource management practices.
-There are also significant riparian and upland habitat areas in the West Railroad Area.
-All natural resources in the Planning Area are mapped on Figure 13.
 Water Each city will provide its own drinking water infrastructure within its jurisdiction, with connections to existing water lines.
 Sewer Each city will provide sanitary sewer service for development within its jurisdiction to the extent reasonably possible with the understanding that a future agreement may address potential cooperative areas.
 Tualatin will coordinate with its provider - Clean Water Services (CWS) - to extend service to this area.
 Stormwater New stormwater infrastructure will be primarily integrated with the local road network.
 Tualatin, Wilsonville and CWS acknowledge they must follow requirements established for their respective stormwater MS4 permits.
 Much of the area is in a basin that drains toward Wilsonville.
 Each City will serve its own jurisdictional area.
 The Cities and CWS will adopt an Intergovernmental Agreement that addresses areas where cooperative stormwater management is needed.
-Implementation Strategies and Tools Recommendations for a public facilities phasing plan include conceptual overviews of the recommended facilities and Class 5 concept level costs and a general overview of possible funding strategies.
+Phasing Strategy Recommendations for a public facilities phasing plan include conceptual overviews of the recommended facilities, Class 5 concept level costs, and a general overview of possible funding strategies.
 The development phasing will include recommended near and long-term strategies for land use development.
-Implementation recommendations include sequential action items necessary for implementing the plan and readying the Basalt Creek Planning Area for future development.
+Implementation Strategies and Tools Implementation recommendations include sequential action items necessary for implementing the plan and readying the Basalt Creek Planning Area for future development.
+The primary goal was to develop a land use plan, map and implementation strategy including a funding strategy (with funding options).
+Language to be included in individual amendment elements include: transportation system plan, natural resource management practices, and public facilities master plans.
+Implementation will largely take the form of comprehensive plan amendments (and zoning), which will contain both text and maps that define land use and development policies, as well as specific land use districts and suggested development outcomes.